jfalava/gallery-applet/README.md

-# Applet: Gallery

->[!NOTE]
+# Astro applet: Image gallery

-> Open-sourced with the code owner blessing.
+Open-sourced with the code owner blessing, a simple and performant image gallery that utilizes `fetch()`.

 ## Notes

-- The code is as is; no new changes will be done.
-- The API and the database are meant to be hosted on Cloudflare via Workers and D1.
+- The API and the database are meant to be hosted on Cloudflare using Workers and D1.

->[!WARNING]
-> No other providers will be set up.
-No preview will be set up.

->[!TIP]
-> The API is NodeJS compatible.

-- [GalleryComponent](GalleryComponent.astro) was made with no TypeScript compatibility.
-If set to `strict`, the Astro compiler will yell at you for `any` implicit types among other things.
+- The [main astro component](GalleryComponent.astro) was made with no TypeScript compatibility in mind.
+If the project is set to `strict` typing, the Astro compiler will yell at you for `any` implicit types among other things.

->[!TIP]
-> You may bypass all alerts and type checks on build adding `// @ts-nocheck` at the beginning of the `<script>` tag.